Study and wellbeing resources

 There are some great online resources that cater to students, as well as some more general support tools.

 Online resources - QUEST

 Counselling has produced a number of tip sheets to help you to manage common issues that may come up when you are a student.

 Looking after your mental wellbeing is every bit as important as looking after your physical wellbeing – both for your studies and leading your best life in general!

 Our tip sheets will help you navigate some of the most common mental wellbeing issues for students.

 A crisis can happen at any time, to anyone, and when it does it can leave us feeling lost and confused about how to get help.
-Our tip sheets will help you take the first steps in navigating a crisis, while the Counselling Service also provides 24-hour crisis support.
+Our tip sheets will help you take the first steps in navigating a crisis, while the Counselling Service also provides an After-hours support line.